-Check out the Find Your Fit table (below) to determine whether you're a Starter (novice), Smooth Cruiser or Faster Blaster (both intermediate) or Advanced skier.
+Check out the Find Your Fit table (below) to determine whether you're a Starter (novice), Intermediate (Smooth Cruiser or Faster Blaster) or Advanced skier.
 Still not sure?
-Not to worry, there are always opportunities to make adjustments once we're on snow together.
+Make your best choice knowing there are always opportunities to make adjustments once we're on snow.

 We love new skiers!
 To have the best experience, we recommend taking a private lesson or two rather than stepping on skis for the very first time at our camps.

 Cross country skiing requires a good base level of fitness.
-If walking continuously for one hour on hilly terrain is a problem for you, this is not the appropriate setting for your skiing.
-If you have had a recent injury or health event that may affect your skiing, please contact us to see where you may fit.
-All of our camps are available in half or full day options.
+If walking continuously for one hour on hilly terrain is a problem for you, this is not a safe setting for you.
+If you have had a health event that may affect your skiing, please contact us.

 Find Your Fit

 I have minimal ski experience.
 I am keen to learn the basics!